lgreski/datasciencedepot/estimatingRscriptRuntime.md

     fit <- lm(time ~ observations, data = timeData)
     summary(fit)

-The summary indictes that a linear model appears to be a good fit with the data, recognizing we used a small number of observations as input to the model.
+The summary indicates that a linear model appears to be a good fit with the data, recognizing we used a small number of observations as input to the model.

     > summary(fit)